-- Examinations Handbook, which includes guidance around notation, suggesting possible standard keyboard notation that students could use when typing solutions in Word during their examinations - Assessment Regulations document, which includes rules on eligibility, entry and conduct during an online assessment.
+- Examinations Handbook, which contains practical assistance on how to sit an Institute and Faculty of Actuaries' examination, including guidance around notation and possible standard keyboard notation that students could use when typing solutions in Word. - Assessment Regulations document, which includes rules on eligibility, entry and conduct during an online assessment.